rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 ### Simple Logging with Metaclasses

 The goal here is to log a few basic information about a class without directly adding any logging statements to it.
-Instead, you can whip up a custom metaclass to perfom some metaprogramming and add those statements to the target class without mutating it explicitly.
+Instead, you can whip up a custom metaclass to perform some metaprogramming and add those statements to the target class without mutating it explicitly.

 ```python
 import logging